Visual Cognition Research Lab

 Zhong, Jasmine

-Jasmine is currently completing her honours thesis project in the lab.
-Her work concerns how mood affects facial expression processing in individuals with Social Anxiety Disorder.
+Jasmine completed her honours thesis project in the lab in 2023.
+Her work concerned how mood affects facial expression processing in individuals with Social Anxiety Disorder.

 Ziebel, Laura